 WisdomTree is another of the world’s most trusted asset management firms.
 The company offers a wide range of ETFs, with options that fit into just about any investing strategy.

-- Expense Ratio: The expense ratio on the fund is 0.32%, making it another emerging markets ETF that offers an expense ratio below the industry average.
+- Cost: The expense ratio on the fund is 0.32%, making it another fund that offers a management fee below the industry average.

 - Dividend Growth: Over the past few years, dividend payment growth has been relatively stagnant on the XSOE ETF.
 However, the outsize price appreciation in the fund makes a lack of dividend payment growth more acceptable.